 Where a child protection conference is convened the multi-agency meeting could be incorporated into it in order to avoid repeat meetings.
 The child protection conference will therefore need to address the needs of the child/young person both as an abuser and as a victim, and this should be made clear at the outset.

 In cases where the threshold is met, a meeting should be convened under the Multi-Agency Public Protection Arrangements to consider public protection matters and safety.

 Following the investigation, if the decision is made to engage the young person in further work, it is important that these discussions take place as soon after the investigation as possible.
 Successful engagement of families significantly diminishes if there is a time delay in arranging specialist intervention.

-Note Schools should follow the Statutory Guidance: Keeping Children Safe in Education which came into force on 3rd September 2018.
+Note Schools should follow the Statutory Guidance: Keeping Children Safe in Education.

 Young people may be in denial about having a problem with their sexual behaviour and this may be supported by parents who do not want to confront reality of their child behaving in this way.
 There is often no legal requirement for the child or family to accept help and it may be easier to ignore the problem than confront it.
 This is a common response to this issue, practitioners will need to be familiar with the proposed intervention if they are to encourage anyone to accept it.
 The offer of further work may be helpfully framed as an opportunity to understand how the young person came to be in a position where they behaved in a way considered to be abusive.

 Support of parents and carers is extremely helpful in promoting engagements and successful outcomes.
 Parents need to be informed about the program to the extent that they are aware that sexually explicit conversations will take place, also they may be asked to speak to their child about sexual issues.
 They may also be asked to model appropriate and respectful sexual attitudes and language.